8 Key Muscles Involved When We Ride

 This muscle rotates the hip inward as well as abducts the hip outwards.
 It is crucial for helping the rider stay balanced in the centre of the saddle.

-Now that is a just a small selection of the muscles that are involved in stabilizing the lower half of your body.
+Now that is a just a small selection of what muscle horseback riding use and the muscles that are involved in stabilizing the lower half of your body.
 Our body really does work as an entire unit and there is so much involved in helping to keep your body stable and balanced in the saddle.
 Every thing is connected.
 When you understanding the role that the muscles play you will be able to come more aware of areas that you may need to work on to bring more balance to your body and therefore your riding in the future.

 I really hope you found this useful, you can learn more about how you can balance your body, improve your core strength and take your dressage riding to a new level with our dressage rider training program.